-Getting in the habit for using a simple subcontractor agreement will dramitcally avoid costly future disruptions in your business.
-Whether it be misunderstanding with general contractors or subcontractors, this agreement will help you manage relationships as well as insurance requirements.
+Getting in the habit for using a simple subcontractor agreement will dramatically avoid costly future disruptions in your business.
+Whether it be a misunderstanding with general contractors or subcontractors, this agreement will help you manage relationships as well as insurance requirements.

-Use these 5 tips in completing your simple subcontractor agreement and this document will pay big dividends for your business down the line.
+5 tips in completing your simple subcontractor agreement

 Some common section headers include:

 1. Be specific.
-Take the time to outline expectations and use dates and dollar figures for penalites/awards.
+Take the time to outline expectations and use dates and dollar figures for penalties/awards.

 3. Be Reasonable.
 If you are a small subcontractor/general contractor you cannot have the same penalties/requirements as working for a large contractor.
 Know who you are dealing with and make appropriate bonuses/penalties.